2010trophies.JPG

 Dan Van Horn and the Boys 9 Top Five

 Kyle returned to Pinehurst, North Carolina for the fourth time, to compete in the US Kids Golf World Championship.
 Now in its tenth year, the event hosted over 1300 golfers from all over the world.
 For Kyle and 142 other nine year olds, it was going to be a big change for them.
 Now they would be playing 18 holes each day, instead of 9 and the yardages would be significantly longer overall.
+In fact, Boys 9 has the largest jump from local level yardage, to world championship yardage - as well as going from 9 holes locally, to 18 holes at World's.

 Kyle was more than ready for the challenge and he was determined that he would bring home the first place trophy to sit along side the previous World Championship award he had received as a 6 year old.
+It was one of the reasons we were happy that The Lone Star Memorial and Southwest Junior Open allows boys to play 18 holes starting at age 8 - so Kyle was physically ready.

-Unfortunately, that night as Kyle was getting ready for bed, he said he didn't feel well and sure enough he had a fever of 102.
+Unfortunately, that night, as Kyle was getting ready for bed, he said he didn't feel well and sure enough he had a fever of 102.
 He insisted he wasn't going to drop out and so he took tylenol and motrin and though the fever would go down, it wasn't gone.
 Since he had already played two full practice rounds and had done so well, Paul decided to just play the front 9 on Wednesday, the official practice round day, so we could get back to the hotel and let him rest and get lots of fluids.
 Which was just as well, since it rained shortly after we left and he wouldn't have been able to finish all 18 anyway.
 In addition, we found out that some of the holes on the front 9 had been shortened when some of the parents complained about the length of the course being too long.

 Wasn't going to bother us - Kyle was still playing well, with or without a fever.